hamidrezakp/rust-os/README.md

-## An Educational OS written in Rust-lan.
+## An Educational OS written in Rust-lang.